Skip to main content

 No confirmed portrait of James Anderson is known to survive.
 To construct his likeness, Mount Vernon worked with a descendant of the Anderson family and examined photographs spanning multiple generations to identify shared family traits and features.

-Among the visual references consulted was a photograph of Edwin Alexander Anderson Jr. (1860–1933), a United States Navy officer and great-grandson of James Anderson.
+Among the visual references consulted was a photograph of Edwin Alexander Anderson Jr. (1860–1933), a United States Navy officer and the 5th great-grandson of James Anderson.
 These family images helped inform facial structure and general appearance, allowing the portrait to reflect inherited characteristics within the Anderson lineage.

 The portrait’s styling and attire were guided by late-18th-century portrait conventions, particularly examples from the 1790s depicting overseers, farm managers, and gentlemen of similar social standing.
 Period portraits were used to establish accurate references for hairstyle, shirt, neckcloth, waistcoat, and coat appropriate to a professional manager working within the world of Virginia plantation agriculture.